dblandin/carmenwinant.com/content/exhibitions/a-melon-a-pineapple-an-olive-tree-an-emerald-and-a-fox-in-the-snow.md

 cover: "/content/assets/Orlando3.jpg"
 works:
 - title: A melon, a pineapple, an olive tree, an emerald, and a fox in the snow
+  image: "/content/assets/Orlando1.jpg"
+  description: ''
+- title: a melon, a pineapple, an olive tree, an emerald, and a fox in the snow
+  image: "/content/assets/Orlando5.jpg"
+  description: ''
+- title: A melon, a pineapple, an olive tree, an emerald, and a fox in the snow
   image: "/content/assets/Orlando2.jpg"
   description: ''
 - title: a melon, a pineapple, an olive tree, an emerald, and a fox in the snow